 - Automate the complicated workflows

 The real complicated workflows, like scheduling the tests and procedures, or nurse triage and health education, require advanced automation dedicated to those functions to smooth out the process.
-That is why Keona Health has built Health Desk products specific to Intelligent Scheduling, Referrals, and Nurse Triage.
+That is why Keona Health has built Care Desk products specific to Intelligent Scheduling, Referrals, and Nurse Triage.

 How have you been able to reduce patient frustration?
 I’d love to hear your thoughts at email@example.com.